vercel/next.js/docs/advanced-features/middleware.md

 ### Permitted response types

 When using Edge Middleware, it is not permitted to change the response body: you can only set response headers.
-Returning a body from an Edge Middleware function will result in a `500` server error and an explicit response message.
+Returning a body from Edge Middleware will result in a `500` server error and an explicit response message.

 The [`NextResponse`](#nextresponse) API allows you to: